Daichotomy/UpSideDai/README.md

 As the price of Dai fluctuates around 1 Usd value flows between the upDai and downDai tokens.
 The sum of the upDai and downDai token is always equal, netting price action between the tokens This means that irrespective of the price of Dai a pair of upDai and downDai tokens yields 2 Dai in underlying.
 For example if the price of Dai is trading at 1.02 Usd then the long token is worth 1.4 Dai and the downDai is worth 0.6 Dai.

 The price that Dai can fluctuate around the peg is bounded by the leverage used by the CFD.
-DaiHard's 20x leverage places a bound on the price of Dai between 1.05 and 0.95 Usd per Dai.
+UpsideDai's 20x leverage places a bound on the price of Dai between 1.05 and 0.95 Usd per Dai.
 This bound is reasonable as Dai has not broken this bound in over a year.
 However if Dai was to hit one of the bounds, say it's trading at 1.05, then the long token is worth 2 Dai and the short Dai is worth 0 Dai.
 If a wider bound is wanted then either less leverage should be used or more collateralization is required.

 ## Team